WeilonYing/UNSW-Minecraft-Society-Discord-Verification-Bot/README.md

 ## Deployment

-A simple and fairly reliable way to deploy this bot is to use (Process Manager 2)[https://pm2.keymetrics.io/].
+A simple and fairly reliable way to deploy this bot is to use [Process Manager 2](https://pm2.keymetrics.io/).
 Possible deployment method:
 1. Install PM2 globally: `npm install -g pm2`
 2. Run the included startup script: `./startbot.sh`